-The study will take place in Botswana, Kenya, Malawi, South Africa, Swaziland, Uganda and Zimbabwe.
-HPTN 084 (LIFE) is expected to start in late 2017.
+The study is taking place in Botswana, Kenya, Malawi, South Africa, Eswatini, Uganda and Zimbabwe.
+HPTN 084 (LIFE) started in late 2017.

 3. What organizations are involved in this study?

 The HPTN 084 (LIFE) study is jointly funded by the U.S. National Institute of Allergy and Infectious Diseases, part of the U.S. National Institutes of Health, Bill & Melinda Gates Foundation, and ViiV Healthcare.
 Study drugs are provided by ViiV Healthcare and Gilead Sciences, Inc.